hetalgada15/Music-Analysis-Chatbot/README.md

 ## Overview

 Welcome!
-I've developed Music Chat CSV, a Streamlit app that merges OpenAI's GPT-3.5 Turbo for rich music insights.
+I've developed Music Chat CSVs, a Streamlit app that merges OpenAI's GPT-3.5 Turbo for rich music insights.
 Users can upload CSV files for analysis and engage in conversational interactions, capturing the essence of music-related queries seamlessly.

 ## Objective